Q1 What is the IRBM system?

 As mentioned earlier, the IRBM system will ensure better linkages and success for the implementation of the SDGs.
 Under the IRBM system, every Ministry/Department/agency and lower-level jurisdictions (Provinces/Districts, etc) are systematically linked to the SDGs through a results-based hierarchical structure and system, complete with a results-based M&E system.
 Developing countries and/or organizations implementing the SDGs are assured of systematic development results when they use the IRBM system and integrated components.

-Q11 Is the IRBM System suitable for State-Owned-Enterprises and Local Governments?
+Q11 Is the IRBM System suitable for State-Owned-Enterprises?

 Yes, the IRBM system is suitable for all kinds of organizations, including State-Owned-Enterprises, Local Government, State governments, District governments, and even private sector entities.
-For example, the IRBM system has been adopted by the Islamic Financial Standards Board (IFSB) since 2012.
+For example, the IRBM system has also been adopted by the Islamic Financial Standards Board (IFSB), which is an international entity since 2012.

 For State-owned-Enterprises, the IRBM system is ideal as it ensures that SOEs are fully geared to not only improve their performance but also to systematically contribute to both sector and national development priorities.
 As is common knowledge, SOEs are often faced with severe performance issues and in developing countries, they pose a serious fiscal policy challenge.
 The IRBM system, with its strong focus on integration, ensures systematic strategic results planning and links to the budget, personnel performance, monitoring and evaluation, and strategic decision-making.
 The IRBM system and the accompanying PReMaS enterprise software solution are key to improving the performance of any SOE.